carpentries/instructor-training/learners/checkout.md

 :::::::::::::::::::::::::::::::::::::::::  callout
 ## Help!
 I have a Question about Checkout!

-I have you have a question, you can email us at instructor.training@carpentries.org or visit the [#checkout-support](https://swc-slack-invite.herokuapp.com/) slack channel.
+If you have a question, you can email us at instructor.training@carpentries.org or visit the [#checkout-support](https://swc-slack-invite.herokuapp.com/) slack channel.

 ::::::::::::::::::::::::::::::::::::::::::::::::::